ajasnz/CalenCraft/docs/README.md

 Contexts allow the use of a single configuration with multiple views depending on who is looking at it (contexts are specified before the calendar id in the url).
 For example time off may show as busy if viewed from a work context, but free if viewed from a personal context.
 Contexts are currently only suupported for the following parts of a configuration: `alterRules`.
 Support for include and exclude filters will be added in a future version.

+## Viewer
+CalenCraft contains a basis calendar viewer which can be accessed by swapping `/ics/` in a calendar's URL to `/view/` e.g. `https://yoursever.com/view/calendar`.

 ## Possible URL formats
-- `https://example.com/calendar`: This format has been superceded by default, but can be enabked by setting the `cc_enable_ics_path` environment variable to `true`.
+- `https://example.com/calendar`: This format has been superceded by default, but can be enabked by setting the `cc_enable_non_ics_path` environment variable to `true`.
 This format does not support contexts, and will be removed in a future version.
 - `https://example.com/ics/calendar`: This format is the default and will work for all configurations
-- ~~`https://example.com/ics/context/calendar`: This format will only work if contexts are enabled in the configuration file and the `cc_enable_contexts` environment variable is set to `true`~~
+- `https://example.com/ics/context/calendar`: This format will only work if contexts are enabled in the configuration file and the `cc_enable_contexts` environment variable is set to `true`

 ## Environment variables
 Some configuration options can be set globally via environment variables, these are:
-- `cc_enable_non_ics_path`: Whether to allow calendars to be accessed at https://example.com/calendar if this is set to true, calendars will be accessible at https://example.com/calendar.
+- `CC_ENABLE_NON_ICS_PATH`: Whether to allow calendars to be accessed at https://example.com/calendar if this is set to true, calendars will be accessible at https://example.com/calendar.
 This should be set to `true` or `false` and defaults to `false`.
 This is included for backwards compatibility with previous versions, enabling this may cause issues if a calendar config shares it's name with a defined path.
-- `cc_enable_caching`: Whether to enable caching of the combined ics file.
+- `CC_ENABLE_CACHING`: Whether to enable caching of the combined ics file.
 This should be set to `true` or `false` and defaults to `true`
+- `CC_BASE_URL`: The base URL for the application, this is used to generate links in the web interface.
+This should be set to the URL of the application e.g. `https://example.com`

 ## Caching
 CalenCraft currently supports basic caching of the combined ics file ON REQUESTS i.e. it currently only updates each calendar's cache when it is requested rather than on a schedule.
 This will work on frequently requested calendars with a longer cache time, but will mean little effect on calendars that are rarely requested.
 This will be improved in a future version.

-# Notes
+# Notes & Bugs
 - CalenCraft does not currently vaildate configuration files, if you get it wrong the program may behave unexpectedly.
+- Recurring events will only include the past 10 days and future 365 days.
+This will become customisable in the future
+- Some all day events do not render correctly

 # Roadmap